Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

         achevie it if we try, together.

-working on the flowchart right now, havent done one in a while so.. hopfully this goes better then this second later on in.
+working on the flowchart right now, havent done one in a while so.. hopfully this goes better then this second later on in. i mean wow is this bad, but i know what to do to make it better.. idk im trying to show how what i do is a purely iterative process that anyone could do.
 ![image](https://github.com/user-attachments/assets/f7f3334d-723e-47cb-b098-d28ef55b418e)